masonfmatthews/rails_assignments/projects/weather_report/README.md

 * Be able to access an API using a token
 * Be able to make HTTP requests via HTTParty
 * Be able to pull and merge information from multiple API endpoints
+* Be able to write tests that mock API responses

 ## Deliverables